 One day a week could be reading day.
 Take an hour at night or whenever you have free time set aside and read.
 Another day could be dance day.
 Maybe that means you listen to music while cooking dinner and dance, or perhaps it means that you get a night out to enjoy participating in an adult dance class.

 Having an at-home manicure set is another way you have to give yourself some self-care time.
 Gel lights that won’t break the bank and polish can be purchased online, making it easy to provide yourself with a salon-style look without even having to leave your home.
+For busy moms looking to add a touch of self-care to their daily routines, consider exploring Polish Pops.
+Their wide range of nail polish products provides a quick and easy way to enhance your look without taking up too much precious time

 #4 – Get up and Move